Koniverse/SubWallet-ChainList/.github/ISSUE_TEMPLATE/feature-request.md

 - Github
 - Any grant information you can provide (W3F Grants, Substrate Builders Program,...) (optional)

-Please tag @RyanDinh8 or @Mabel-Nguyen if you want to discuss business

 **If you want to integrate a chain, you would need to provide**
 - Name of the blockchain
 - Type of the blockchain (can be Substrate, EVM or both)